mosip/mimoto/docs/InjiIssuerConfigurationFeature.md

 - `cache.credential-issuer.wellknown.expiry-time-in-min`: Cache expiry time in minutes for the issuer's well-known endpoint response.
 - `cache.issuers-config.expiry-time-in-min`: Cache expiry time in minutes for issuers configurations read from a config file.
 - `cache.credential-issuer.authserver-wellknown.expiry-time-in-min`: Cache expiry time in minutes for the authentication server's well-known endpoint response.
+- `cache.pre-registered-trusted-verifiers.expiry-time-in-min`: Cache expiry time in minutes for the pre-registered trusted verifiers list.
 - `cache.default.expiry-time-in-min`: Default cache expiry time in minutes for other cache types.

 ### Increasing Cache Time